Semi-derived Ringel-Hall algebras and Drinfeld double: Drinfeld double

-\begin{definition}[see e.g. \cite{X,Jo,Cr,BS1,BS}] Let $\ca$ be a hereditary abelian $k$-category.
-The reduced Drinfeld double Ringel-Hall algebra (also called the \emph{double Hall algebra}) $D\ch(\ca)$ is the quotient of the Drinfeld double Ringel-Hall algebra of $\ch_{tw}^e(\ca)$ by the ideal generated by the elements $k_\alpha\otimes1-1\otimes k_\alpha^{-1}$. \end{definition}
+\begin{definition}[see e.g. \cite{X,Jo,Cr,BS1,BS}] Let $\ca$ be a hereditary abelian $\K$-linear category.
+The \emph{double Ringel-Hall algebra} $D\ch(\ca)$ is the quotient of the Drinfeld double of $\ch_{tw}^e(\ca)$ by the ideal generated by the elements $k_\alpha\otimes1-1\otimes k_\alpha^{-1}$. \end{definition}